 Now that you know who is in need and what steps you are going to have to take to provide for them, it is time to recruit other people to help you make and deliver masks.
 We suggest asking people in your church, asking your grandma, or putting out an “SOS!” on your social media to find friends and family who can help you in this project.
-If you would rather purchase masks from small businesses, you can reach out to these same people and ask for help to fundraise the cost for these masks.
+If you would rather purchase masks from small businesses, you can reach out to these same people and ask for help to fundraise the cost for the masks.

-That’s all there is to it!
-If you would like to get involved with this project, please contact firstname.lastname@example.org, and we will connect you with our PPE Ambassador Josiah Buster.
-Thank you so much for considering joining us in our effort to assist our neighbors across the globe, and for embodying our core concept of Generosity in Service.
+Thank you for considering joining us in our effort to assist our neighbors across the globe, and for embodying our core concept of Generosity in Service.

 Finding our new normal during this period is going to take some time.
-We are seeking ways to encourage each other by rebuilding connections for students, for staff/faculty, but also in between the two.
-We have just launched a new podcast called The Global Campus.
+We are seeking ways to encourage each other by rebuilding connections for students and staff/faculty, but also in between the two.
+We have launched a new podcast called The Global Campus.
 It is currently available on Spotify and Google Podcasts (soon to be on Apple Music)!
 The mission of The Global Campus podcast is to create a forum during the COVID-19 pandemic, for students, staff, faculty and friends of WWU to share encouragement and promote generosity in service.
-Listen in with host Chad Nelson, as he has friendly and topical discussions about the lives and stories of WWU students and faculty as we face the uncertainty together.
+Listen in with host Chad Nelson as he has friendly and topical discussions about the lives and stories of WWU students and faculty as we face the uncertainty together.
 Podcasts drop Monday, Wednesday and Friday at 2 pm.

 We are looking for your story to share and encourage others through The Global Campus Podcast.
 Send in a story idea through this form.
 Thank You!